Ufford, Suffolk, St Mary of the Assumption Church

 The chancel is striking, with high altar furnishings that seem out of place in a Suffolk country church.
-On the altar are early 18th century Italian candlesticks and an ornate crucifix.
-But though the altar pieces are eye-catching, the real historic treasure in the chancel are a series of 15th century misericords.
+On the altar are early 18th-century Italian candlesticks and an ornate crucifix.
+But though the altarpieces are eye-catching, the real historic treasure in the chancel is a series of 15th-century misericords.
 On the south side are two cheerful, smiling faces, while opposite on the north side are coats of arms of the Willoughby family.

 There are fragments of medieval stained glass in the east window, and 17th century English and German glass in the other chancel windows.
 The large central panels of the east window hold 19th century copies of medieval glass at All Souls College in Oxford, depicting St Anne and St Salome.
 On the floor is a bell cast in 1480 by Brasyer of Norwich.

 Set into the floor are several worn memorial brasses, but the best brass by far is a beautifully preserved example on the wall, commemorating Richard Ballett, a London goldsmith who died in 1598.

 The brass shows a skeleton lying beneath an ornate tomb, under an inscription reminding the reader of mortality, and a shorter inscription beneath giving details of Ballett's life and death.
 The detail of the engraving is exquisite, and you can pick out every bone in the skeleton and every intricate detail of the family coat of arms above.